nikkhil160/nikhil/cln2y2hw8000908mscsoj14fs.md

 ### **Want to scale the business yourself?**

 I wrote multiple guides on this blog that you can use to run the Facebook Ads yourself.
+You should start off with the [Ultimate Store Marketing Checklist](https://nikhil.pro/shopify-store-marketing-checklist) that can be a help for you while you're starting.